 The Stimson Center is an essential voice on transnational policy challenges, tackling global issues facing both policymakers and technology leaders.
 Like no other time in history, private companies are empowering billions around the world without regard to borders, bringing both positive change and presenting new challenges that conventional approaches to international policy are ill-suited to meet.
 The Loomis Innovation Council is the premier venue to address these international technology policy challenges, uniting Stimson’s long experience and international perspective with the technology sector’s unique ability to operationalize solutions.

-For details on membership and sponsorship, contact Sarah Savoy, Director of Development.
+For details on membership and sponsorship, contact the Advancement Team.

 The Loomis Council is grateful for founding grants from The SAGA Foundation and The Draper Richards Foundation, as well as the support of the following individuals: